thedarkart/Arbor-note/Arbor-Edge-Defense/Unit-1-AED-Overview.md

 ### AED Platform

 - Arbor Edge Defense (AED) platform:
-  - A single, stand-alone device
+  - A single, stand-alone device.
   - Deploy at ingress point to detect, block, and report on DDoS attacks.

 - `First & Last Line of Defense`